Navbar

 </nav>

-Active states—with .active—to indicate the current page can be applied directly to .nav-links or their immediate parent .nav-items.
+—to indicate the current page can be applied directly to .nav-link

 <nav class="navbar navbar-expand-lg navbar-light bg-light">